Code-Institute-Submissions/monanorremo-pace-posters_SeptResub/README.md

 	2. I want to be able to delete products.
 	3. I want to be able to edit products.
 	4. View shoppers shopping patterns.
+  5. I want to facilitate for my customers to easily get in touch with us.
+  6. I want to inpire my customers with blog posts to help them envison their own spaces and also Inspire them in what can be done.

 ### Scope